yetulaxman/linux-2/_tutorials/nextflow_tutorial.md

 ```
 ls -l results/
 ````
-By using "-resume" flag, the resulting files from previous analysis are simply copied to folder 'results' directory.
+By using `-resume` flag, the resulting files from previous analysis are simply copied to folder 'results' directory.

 ### Understanding nextflow channels and operators
 We don't spend time here learning different ways of creating channels and operators.
 But it is worth noting that there are different chanels and operators as core features if nextflow.
-[Channels](https://www.nextflow.io/docs/latest/channel.html) are like streams of files (or parameter values) you put through your pipeline.
-Nextflow channels support different data types like `file`, `val` annd `set`
+[Channels](https://www.nextflow.io/docs/latest/channel.html) are like streams of files (or parameter values) you put through your pipeline and also support different data types like `file`, `val` annd `set`

-Here are few examples on how one can create channels in the script:
+Here are few examples on how one can create channels in nextflow script:
 ```nextflow
 Channel.create(); Channel.empty; Channel.fromPath()
  ```